 As a public company, we are subject to the reporting requirements of the Exchange Act and the Sarbanes-Oxley Act.
 The Exchange Act requires the filing of annual, quarterly and current reports with respect to a public company's business and financial condition.
 The Sarbanes-Oxley Act requires, among other things, that a public company establish and maintain effective internal control over financial reporting.
 As a result, we incur significant legal, accounting and other expenses that we did not previously incur.
-Our entire management team and many of its other employees will need to devote substantial time to compliance, and may not effectively or efficiently manage its transition into a public company.
+Our entire management team and many of our other employees will need to devote substantial time to compliance.

 These rules and regulations result in us incurring substantial legal and financial compliance costs and make some activities more time-consuming and costly.
 For example, these rules and regulations will likely continue to make it more difficult and more expensive for us to obtain director and officer liability insurance, and it may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
-As a result, it may be difficult for us to attract and retain qualified people to serve on its board of directors, its board committees or as executive officers.
+As a result, it may be difficult for us to attract and retain qualified people to serve on our board of directors, our board committees or as executive officers.